Misraħ Kola

-Misraħ Kola, (the Square of Nicholas) is an Estate in the locality of Attard, Malta and is considered a part of Attard while not strictly belonging to the three villages made up of (central) Attard, Balzan and Lija.
+Misraħ Kola, (the Square of Nicholas) is an estate in the locality of Attard, Malta.
+It is considered part of Attard, though not strictly belonging to the three villages made up of (central) Attard, Balzan and Lija.

 Up until the late 1900s, the Maltese railway passed by this estate and one can still see the old railway track at Triq il-Linja (Railway Street).

 Here one finds the Attard Industrial Estate, the Misraħ Kola Garden, Pierre Muscat Garden and G.Zammit Garden.